If you’re going to have a garage sale, you need these tips!

 These are tips I’ve learned from some seasoned garage sale pros.
 Well, I consider them pros anyway because these folks – friends, family, neighbors – host garage sales regularly throughout the summer and make a pretty penny doing so!

-9 Secrets to a Profitable Garage Sale
+Garage Sale Tips: 9 Secrets to Make a Profit

 HAVE PLENTY TO SELL.